-A student's background check is considered valid throughout their matriculation in the baccalaureate nursing program unless they are not enrolled in at least one (1) nursing course for 1 or more non-summer semesters.
+A student's background check and drug screening are considered valid throughout their matriculation in the associate nursing program unless they are not enrolled in at least one (1) nursing course for 1 or more semesters.
 In this instance, students will be required to undergo another background check.
-On the other hand, a student's drug screening is only considered valid for a period of 12 months following the initial screening.
-Students will be required to coordinate another 10-panel drug screening during their matriculation and should remain mindful of the document's expiration.
 If the clinical agency refuses to allow a student to attend clinical experiences at the designated site, the nursing program is not obligated to find another clinical site, and the student may be unable to complete the nursing program at ASU.
 Therefore, it is important to conduct personal record checks prior to admission to the nursing program.